 Scholarly interests focus on Renaissance literature and culture, especially Shakespeare, Donne, and Milton, the Bible as/and/in literature, metrical psalms, and lyric poetry.
 Much of his work also explores the topic of allusion (biblical and poetic).

-Current projects: The Bible in Shakespeare, under contract with Oxford University Press, and an edition of early modern English Psalms translations for Tudor & Stuart Translations (Modern Humanities Research Association) and chapters for The Oxford Handbook of Early Modern Literature and Religion and The Blackwell Companion to Renaissance Poetry.
+Current projects: an edition of early modern English Psalms translations for Tudor & Stuart Translations (Modern Humanities Research Association) and chapters for The Oxford Handbook of Early Modern Literature and Religion and The Blackwell Companion to Renaissance Poetry.

 - Renaissance Literature and Culture